puranmgr/calorie-tracker-app/README.md

 # calorie-tracker-app
-A single page application to track your calories
+A single page application to track your calories.
+Used Materialise CSS for styling and pure javascript for functionality.